joshuaBVB007/YASAI_VUE_CSS/README.md

-Hi guys if you wanna run this app you have to follow the next step
+Hi guys if you wanna run this app you have to follow the next steps

 1-download or clone this project
 2-install node packages in this project with command "npm install" at source folder